kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 # sed -i 's/^.*swap/#&/' /etc/fstab
 ```

 To ensure that packets are properly processed by IP tables during filtering and port forwarding, set the net.bridge.bridge-nf-call-iptables to ‘1’ in your sysctl config file.
-For the containers to cluster to work properly disable swap, also set vm.swappiness=0.
+For the containers in the cluster to work properly disable swap, also set vm.swappiness=0.
-Modify the kernel parameters for filtering, port forwarding and vm.swappiness.
 Below we are creating a kernel parameter file k8s.conf and placing it in the /etc/sysctl.d directory.
+This file will modify the kernel parameters for filtering, port forwarding and vm.swappiness.
 This will make the changes persistent between reboots.

 ```bash
 # vi /etc/sysctl.d/k8s.conf